 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

 Human genome research.
-Gloved hand holding a tray containing part of the human genome.
-The 384 wells each hold a different fragment of cloned DNA.
-It takes 60 of these trays (23,040 wells) to hold the entire human genome.
-DNA (deoxyribonucleic acid) controls every characteristic of an organism.
+Hand holding one of the 60 trays which contain the entire human genome as 23,040 different fragments of cloned DNA.
+DNA (deoxyribonucleic acid) is the substance which controls every characteristic of an organism.
 It is made up of two chains linked by bases.
-Specific sequences of bases (genes) perform a specific task within the living organism.
+Specific sequences of bases are called genes, each of which performs a specific task within the living organism.
 The human genome project aims to find the base sequence of all the genes in human DNA, allowing for improved drug design and a greater understanding of genetic diseases.
 Photographed at the Sanger Centre in Cambridge, England.

 Model release not required.
 Property release not required.